The Essenes

 The Qumran Essenes are known as the Ossaeans.
 The establishment of Qumran (Q’um Ran) is believed to have originated in 150 BC.

-The later separation within the body of the Essene will represent two groups: those whose bent became legalist (Ossaeans) and those whose teachings remained uncluttered by the legalistic approach, later described as spiritual or enlightened (Nazarenes).
+The later separation within the body of the Essene will represent two groups: those whose bent became more legalist and secretive (Ossaeans) and those whose teachings remained uncluttered by the legalistic approach, and who are later described as mystic, spiritual or enlightened (Nazarenes).
+Although both groups would share a respect for the law, it becomes clear that the Nazarene heritage of understanding moves toward a more omnibus spiritual base, and eventually will include all men.
 As Jesus will demonstrate, the spirit of the law is more important than the written law itself.
 Early members of the Jesus faction were usually referred to as Nazaoreans, or those who practice in the Way.

-Many varied groups would have visited Qumran, in part due to the availability of manuscripts.
+Many varied denominations would have visited Qumran, in part due to the availability of manuscripts.

 Ossaeans are generally identified with lawyers and scribes.
 They would maintain what is known today as the Scribal Authority.
-Many did have a deeper knowledge base, the problem is they interpreted from a legalistic approach, and they seemed not to want to share with the people the more intricate or secret knowledge they had assumed.
-Jesus would teach metaphysical truth, of which sowing the good seed is one; love prospers new growth and harmony while revenge does not, is another; and spiritual light brought into a room (mind) reveals all things.
+Many Ossaeans did have a deeper knowledge of mystic truth, the problem is they interpreted from a legalistic approach, and they seemed not to want to share with the people the more intricate or secret knowledge they had assumed.
+The teaching within the synagogue followed a prescription, in contrast Jesus would teach metaphysical truth, of which sowing the good seed is one; love prospers new growth and harmony, while revenge does not, is another; and spiritual light brought into a room (mind) reveals all things.
 The core of Jesus’ teachings is metaphysical, often related to a more mystical pathway.
 So above (spirit), so below (earth) might describe Jesus’ message—or, the spirit brought down to the earth.
 The transference of the spirit into the physical, even that the kingdom is within, bodes a powerful reality the legalists could not grasp.

 Essene=scribes/lawyers, Kegel Companion Bible.

 The Qumran priests and scribes considered their main task to copy, or multiply, scriptures.
-Scribes would be very well-versed in the law, and the lawyers themselves would be higher-ranking priests who would provide commentary.
-It is within this legal formalism the Scribal Authority emerges, later developing into a legitimate sect (scribes), designated as the Essene.
-The formalism of Ezra’s Second Temple’s legal sway contends with what would later become the Nazarene theology.
+Scribes would be very well-versed in the law, and the lawyers themselves would be higher-ranking priests who would provide later commentary or interpretation within the sect itself.
+It is within this legal formalism the Scribal Authority emerges, later developing into a legitimate sect (scribes), designated as the Ossaean-Qumran Essene.
+The formalism of Ezra’s Second Temple legal sway contends with what would later become the Nazarene theology.

 Jesus chastizes Pharisees and lawyers.

-The more extreme legalism would flow from the Ossaean, including non-scriptural cleansing practices, thus Pharisees would be much more closely associated with the legalist Osseaen Essene.
+The more extreme legalism would flow from the Ossaean, including non-scriptural cleansing practices, thus Pharisees would be much more closely associated with the legalist Ossaean Essene, and who created many purity laws themselves.
 Within biblical scripture, Pharisees and scribes are found together.
 Jesus, as a Nazarene, would be forced to contend with both.

 Qumran itself may have had members from many different splinter groups visit its scrolls.
 Texts of various kinds have been discovered in the caves of Qumran.
 Jesus almost certainly visited Qumran but this has never been confirmed.
-Most scholars believe John the Baptist did.
+Most scholars believe John the Baptist did, he was raised in the Qumran tradition, but probably spent more time near En-gedi, nearer his place of birth.

-This odd mixture of strict adherence to legalism*, which predominates the Essene pathway, counterposed to the soaring and superlative understanding of Messiah, seems incongruent.
-A person might think that the legal prescription well followed would lead to the next level of revelation.
+This odd mixture of strict adherence to legalism* within the Essene, which predominates the Ossaean pathway, counterposed to the soaring and superlative understanding of Messiah, seems incongruent.
+A person might think that the legal prescription, well followed, would lead to the next level of revelation.
 This ascension from words to realization does not seem to have occurred, however.
 The extension into legalism does not fit well with Messiah and the messianic message, by whom the final interpretation of the Law and the Prophets was to be given.
-The Ossaean-Essene scribes believed this message would be a dissertation on the law, with a few advancements upon the law or higher level commentaries and the return of themselves to Temple control.
+The Ossaean-Essene scribes believed the messianic message would be a dissertation on the law, with a few advancements upon the law or higher level commentaries and the return of themselves to Temple control.

 *The legalism was pursued through intellectualism, or the study of minute relationships between the laws.
 Although this study may not be unwarranted, it stayed fixed at this level.

 From the Community Rule of the Dead Sea Scrolls, we have, “The Master shall instruct all the sons of light and shall teach them the nature of all the children of men according to the kind of spirit which they possess, the signs identifying their works in their lifetime, their visitation for chastisement, and the time of their reward.”
-The Community Rule sets a high standard, yet we also observe codified behavior that somehow leads us to this standard.
+The Community Rule sets a high standard.

 Jesus, in his turn, gives us Matt.
 15.11, preceded by 15.8, “This people draweth nigh unto Me (God) with their mouth, and honors Me with their lips; but their heart* is far from me.”
 Scribes and Pharisees (15.1) are referred to in these scriptures.
-The impetus toward righteousness through rules rather than an emphasis on revelation seems shared with all Qumran attendees and their priesthood.
+The impetus toward righteousness through rules rather than an emphasis on revelation seems a shared understanding with all of the Qumran attendees present.

 *Heart understanding, as opposed to a legal dissertation, seems the intent here.

-The arrival of Messiah would be the focused Essene expectation.
+The arrival of Messiah would be the expectation for all Essene.
 However, the order of events within the Ossaean pathway had become sullied and stifled.
 There seems very little support for Jesus from any of the priestly community, although later it is noted that some Pharisee priests did favor Jesus but were afraid to speak up (Jn.
 12.32-33).
 The suppression of Jesus came from the top down and was almost complete.

 How many priests from Qumran rallied to Jesus’ side?
 We do not know.
 We do know that many of the scribes stood against Jesus (Acts 4.4-7; 14-18); Lk.
 22.2, “And the chief priests and scribes sought how they might kill him; for they feared the people”*; Lk.
 22.66-67, completes the journey with, “And as soon as it was day, the elders of the people and the chief priests and the scribes came together, and led him into the council, saying (67) Art thou the Christ, tell us.”